nnieddu/ft_containers/README.md

 So a const in the type means the pointer is pointing at a const value.
  - A const after the asterisk means the pointer itself is const and it can not be assigned a new address.

+[Lvalue]
+An object reference.
+You can take the address of an lvalue, but you cannot take the address of an rvalue.
+The lefthand operand of the built-in assignment operator must be a non-const lvalue (hence the l in lvalue).

+[Rvalue]
-Remembering the mnemonic, that lvalues can appear on the left of an assignment operator while
+A value that does not necessarily have any storage or address.
+An rvalue of fundamental type can appear only on the right side of an assignment (hence the R in Rvalue).
+An lvalue can be implicitly converted to an rvalue, but not the other way around.

 #### Keywords :

 [iterator_traits]